At the bottom of this page you can send a Pidyon Nefesh to Rav Eliezer Berland shlit”a

 ”There are 24 Heavenly Courts that judge a person in Shamayim.
 There is one tzaddik in a generation that can influence all 24 Heavenly Courts.
 Rav Kaduri is quoted as saying he had governance over 5-6 Heavenly Courts, so if the judgement causing the problem occurred in one of those 5-6, he could help a person. otherwise, he’d send people to Rav Berland [who is the one in the generation who has access to all 24 Heavenly Courts] to help them where he couldn’t.
 Rav Mordechai Sharabi also used to send people to Rav Berland for help – even 40 years back, when Rav Berland was a complete unknown.”

 You can send your Pidyon Nefesh to Rav Berland directly using the form below.
-Fill out the details and you will be taken to the Donation page where you can choose your Pidyon amount.
+Fill out the details (ENGLISH ONLY) and you will be taken to the Donation page where you can choose your Pidyon amount.

 US 917-284-9657 UK 0238 2280 223 ISRAEL 058-346-0009